 Equipment and spells

-How long a D&D game takes
+How long does a D&D game take?

 When organizing a game of D&D, it's important to agree as a group how often you'll play.
 Will you meet once a week or once a month, for example?
 Scheduling will play a big role in how long games last.